 One last surprise: each chapter will be accompanied by a custom illustration.
 My illustrator is a mysterious, shadowy individual as of right now, but she’ll reveal herself eventually.
 We’ll be releasing chapters every other Sunday to allow her ample work time.
 In the meantime, feast your eyes on a sampling of her work.

 So come back this Sunday at 11 AM EST and check it out.
 And if you like what you see, please consider subscribing to my newsletter or buying me a ko-fi.
-Those things go a long way toward keeping the lights on at KJG Incorporated.
+Those things go a long way toward keeping the lights on at KJG Enterprises.

 See you on Sunday, everybody.